-The Center for New Media is interested in the human in data.
+The Center for Data, Media and Society (formerly New Media) is interested in the human in data.
 It is comprised of students and faculty who are engaged in both creative as well as research practices grounded in data.
 We study the ways in which we can use data to understand human behavior, and we address questions about how data and data processing are shaping how we work, how we live, and what it means to be person in a networked, digitized world.

-In the Center for New Media, we use data generated by people and data about people -- from the Tweets and status updates of social media, to images and video culled online, to large quantities of text.
+In the Center for Data, Media and Society, we use data generated by people and data about people -- from the Tweets and status updates of social media, to images and video culled online, to large quantities of text.
 We design and build new tools for using data collections inside and outside of the University.

 Projects include uncovering the pattern of official secrecy by examining databases of declassified documents, a “personalized” news engine that creates a kind of algorithmic editorial voice, and a visual study of Thomson-Reuter’s Web of Science.
 Columbia has a long track record of startups in the new media field, including Newsblaster, MPEG, Dygest, and Musically Intelligent Machines.